technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 5 - Create and manage Workstreams and Queues.md

-# Lab 5 - Create and manage workstreams and Queues
+# Lab 5 - Create and manage Workstreams and Queues

 **Objective** - In this Lab, you will create workstream and Queue in the customer service admin center.
 You will also navigate through how we manage them in the Customer Service admin center.